ut-amrl/SocialGym2/docs_src/_build/html/_sources/index.rst.txt

-Welcome to Social Gym's documentation!
+Welcome to the Social Gym 2.0 documentation!
 ======================================
 .. toctree::
    :maxdepth: 2